-Overarching Need #3
+Overarching Need # 3

-Overarching Need Improve instructional capacity/student achievement.
-The administrator will build instructional capacity through monitoring/accountability of the admin team by having monthly actionable debrief sessions to improve instructional capacity/student achievement by June 2025.
+Overarching Need student agency and accountability for their own education and success

 How severe is the need?
 High

-Is the need trending better or worse over time?
-No Change
+Is the need trending better or Unknown

+worse over time?

-Can Root Causes be Identified?
-Yes
+Can Root Causes be No

+Identified?

-Priority Order 1
+Priority Order 3